mRNA-1345 Respiratory Syncytial Virus (RSV) Vaccine Description

 May 6, 2021 - Moderna Inc., investor presentation regarding mRNA-1345 vaccine candidate.

 April 14, 2021 - Moderna shared the first interim analysis of the Phase 1 study after 1-month post-vaccination of younger adults (18-49). 'mRNA-1345 was shown to increase RSV neutralizing antibodies in seropositive younger adults.
-Neutralizing antibodies were confirmed to be present at baseline in all participants, as expected.
-A single vaccination of mRNA-1345 at the 50 or 100 μg dose level boosted neutralizing antibody titers against both serotypes of RSV-A and RSV-B with no apparent dose-response.
-At month 1, the geometric mean fold rise in neutralizing antibody relative to baseline was at least 20.5 for RSV-A and at least 11.7 for RSV-B.'
+As expected, neutralizing antibodies were confirmed to be present at baseline in all participants.
+In addition, a single vaccination of mRNA-1345 at the 50 or 100 μg dose level boosted neutralizing antibody titers against both serotypes of RSV-A and RSV-B with no apparent dose-response.
+At month 1, the geometric mean fold rise in neutralizing antibody relative to baseline was at least 20.5 for RSV-A and 11.7 for RSV-B.'

 mRNA-1345 Respiratory Syncytial Virus (RSV) Vaccine Clinical Trials